Kisaburo Osawa (1911-1991) was an influential Aikido master who taught at Aikikai Hombu Dojo and was a close advisor to Kisshomaru Ueshiba

 He was impatient and wanted to become strong quickly, and questioned whether judo was right for him.
 He tried other arts including boxing.

-He had to see a doctor who introduced him to Morihei Ueshiba, and even though O'Sensei was teaching martial arts mostly to famous people, Kisaburo Osawa entered the Kobukan dojo.
+He had to see a doctor who introduced him to Morihei Ueshiba, and even though he was teaching mostly to famous people, Kisaburo Osawa entered the dojo.

 Aikido focuses on harmony and non-resistance, leading to Success